Inamul-Hassan/Lending-Club-Loan-Analysis/README.md

 ### Dataset

-I am using a subset of the (All Leading Club Loan Data)[https://www.kaggle.com/wordsforthewise/lending-club] from kaggle.
+I am using a subset of the [All Leading Club Loan Data](https://www.kaggle.com/wordsforthewise/lending-club) from kaggle.

 ----
 -----
-Information about the dataset
+Dataset Features Information

 <table border="1" class="dataframe">
   <thead>